 It can also help suppress appetite.
 I haven’t really felt that when taking ACV, to me it’s not as effective as coffee in that regard, but still, I’ve read many people claiming it helps.

-You would have to dilute it in water to absorb it in its original form, which you can find on Amazon.
+You would have to dilute it in water to absorb it in its original form.
 ACV won’t produce an insulin response and, even though it has some calories and technically breaks a fast, it’s advantages will far outgrow this technicality.

 But you might not like the taste of it.
 You could try improving it by mixing some other ingredients with it to make it palatable.
 If you’re bored with water, tea, and coffee, ACV can actually be a great alternative.
 I used to do big bottles of ACV mix to give some more taste to my daily water intake.

-But if the taste of ACV really rebukes you, you could simply turn to capsules:
+But if the taste of ACV really rebukes you, you could simply turn to capsules.
+For example these 450g nutritional supplements pills from Now.

 Again, not exactly a supplement, but a product packed-full with health benefits that can help you on everyday intermittent fasting: turmeric.